Teradata/stacki-wiki/Backend-Installation.md

         # stack load hostfile file=hostfile.csv

-Now when you run the command
+Now when you run the below command, you will see that information about the backend machines has been loaded onto the frontend.

        # stack list host